giffeln/M7011E/README.md

 ### Build and run image

-This script first shuts down the current
+This script first shuts down the current session of the image and then builds a new one and starts it.

 `./build_docker.sh`